Arvada West's Chris Maunu Nominated For Second Music Educator Grammy

 ARVADA, Colo.
 (CBS4) – A music teacher at Arvada West High School was nominated for the Music Educator Grammy Award – again!
 This is the second time Chris Maunu has been named among 10 other nominees.

+After losing out on the Grammy two years ago, the students took the loss harder than the teacher.
+So they decided to nominate him again.

+“He has brought so much joy and happiness, he has helped me through so many of my hard times,” said Aryanna Kemler, a senior at Arvada West who submitted the nomination.
+“He just encourages me every day to become a better version of my life.”

-In 2018, the school told CBS4 since Maunu became director in 2006, the choir department has grown from 140 to over 300 members.
+In 2018, the school told CBS4 since Maunu became director in 2006, the choir department has grown from 140 to over 300 members over several different choirs.

+Maunu has started to challenge the students with tackling more intense topics including school safety, teen suicide and the refugee crisis.

+“Singing is one of the most vulnerable things that we can do.
+We create this sound from within ourselves and that sound leaves our bodies it’s met with judgment and criticism.
+So part of what we can do is have kids recognize that vulnerability and support one another in that,” said Maunu.
+“There’s something connective about music that makes it possible to approach some of these hard topics.”

 Each nominee and their schools get $1,000 each.
 The winner and their school each get $10,000.
 The winner will be flown to Los Angeles for the event.